-Orthodontic problems can affect anyone – in fact, our teeth are almost never naturally perfect.
-Malocclusion, or a “bad bite”, can cause problems with chewing, oral hygiene, speaking and aesthetics and also increase the probability of premature wear and cracking of the teeth.
-A bad bite can be genetic, or can be caused by habits such as thumb sucking, dental disease, accidents, birth defects or other medical conditions.
+Orthodontic issues are quite common, as teeth rarely come in perfectly aligned.
+Malocclusion, often referred to as a “bad bite,” can create challenges with chewing, oral hygiene, speech, and aesthetics.
+It also increases the risk of premature wear or cracks in the teeth.
+A bad bite may be inherited or can develop from habits such as thumb sucking, dental issues, accidents, birth defects, or other medical conditions.

-Being educated about the orthodontic problem you or your child may have is the first step to correcting it.
-Orthodontic treatment performed by Dr. Robert Iezman can improve both the functionality of your bite and the appearance of your smile.
+Understanding the specific orthodontic problem that you or your child may have is a crucial first step toward achieving a healthier smile.
+Orthodontic care with Dr. Robert Iezman can improve both the function of your bite and the appearance of your smile.

 Upper Front Teeth Protrusion